TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-10-30-what-can-you-learn-from-menstruation-and-symfony-releases.md

 I like this synchronization, predictability, stability and maturation in our PHP ecosystem.
 That's why I'm trying to **synchronize with Symfony release cycles**.
 As from huge to small, as from seasons of year to menstruation, as from PHP to Symfony,

-I bet you didn't notice, but with [Symplify](https://github.com/Symplify) I try to **release mayor version to minor of Symfony**.
+I bet you didn't notice, but with [Symplify](https://github.com/Symplify) I try to **release major version to minor of Symfony**.
 Version 2.0 was released on [July 6th 2017](https://github.com/Symplify/Symplify/releases/tag/v2.0.0), right after [Symfony 3.3 release](https://symfony.com/roadmap?version=3.3#checker) in May.

 Being predictable with BC breaks, support for older version and consistent with adding new version.